-Presented below is the following information for each material class of other liabilities:
+The Society presents below the information regarding the valuation of other liabilities for Solvency II purposes including (for each material class of other liabilities):

 - A quantitative explanation of any material differences between the liabilities values for Solvency II purposes and those used for financial reporting bases. - A description of the other liabilities valuation bases, methods and main assumptions used for solvency purposes and those used for financial reporting in the statutory accounts.